 - Harvest is our central team resource and time management tool.
 It integrates into Xero.
 The team logs time against allocated tasks.
 It also helps us to review budgets and timings to maximise efficiency in real-time, providing valuable insights.

-- Slack is a collaboration tool that has replaced all our internal email communications.
+- Slack has replaced all our internal email communications.

 - Confluence centralises our document management.